Endless Options on the Move!

 Sensory Friendly Films

 Every month, AMC Theatres around Maryland host sensory friendly films.
 Screenings take place on the second and fourth Tuesday and Saturday.

 For more information on the current films and screening times, please visit AMC's website.

 St. Charles Town

-Baltimore Autism Society Events
+Baltimore Autism Society Events for 2020

 PROGRAMS AND GROUPS

 Towson Unversity - Hussman Center for Adults with Autism

 The Hussman Center Program takes place at Towson University and gives participants the opportunity to interact with others.